Silent Dust: Plot

 Angela has to let Joan in on Simon's return from the dead, and the two try desperately to shield Robert from the knowledge of his son's return in such circumstances, aware that the shattering of his illusions would destroy him.
 The unscrupulous Simon, learning of Angela's new attachment to Maxwell, demands £5,000 to leave for good.
 Robert gradually comes to realise that something very strange is going on, and little by little manages to piece together that Simon is in hiding somewhere in the house.
 He finally manages to track him down and a struggle ensues, climaxing with Simon falling to his death from a balcony.
-With his son's perfidy finally revealed to all, Robert agrees to change the dedication of the pavilion, as Lord Clandon had requested all along.
+A visiting Lord Clandon, who has seen Robert's portrait of his son, suggests they remove the portrait from view before the police arrive to deal with the 'stranger' intruder.
+With his son's perfidy finally revealed to him, Robert agrees to change the dedication of the pavilion, as Lord Clandon had requested all along.

 Cast

+Production

+The film was shot in film noir style with dramatic use of light and shadow.

+Part of the finance came from two rubber merchants, Colonels Weil and Prior.

 Reception

+Box office

+Trade papers called the film a "notable box office attraction" in British cinemas in 1949.
+As of 1 April 1950 the film earned distributor's gross receipts of £105,859 in the UK of which £66,979 went to the producer.